Chapter 1 : Eccentric

 Don’t kill my fish, or you will pay.

 I stared at Paul’s flopping form, preparing myself to turn to the horrible monster that made this all happen.
-The horrible monster that was laughing
+The horrible monster that was laughing at me.

 Quite sexy, actually.